 • Aggravated by exertion

 As well as – nausea, with or without vomiting, and sensitivity to light, sound, or smell.
-And in my case – people get added!
+And in my case – visual disturbance.
+Or a combination of any or all of those symptoms.

 The problem in defining “what are migraines?” is that the nature of the attack varies so much from person to person and can change from one episode to another in the same individual.